featurist/hyperdom/readme.md

   * `function onadd(element)` - invoked after the component has been rendered for the first time, the `element` being the top-most DOM element in the component.
   * `function onupdate(previous, element)` - invoked after the component has been re-rendered, `previous` being the previous state of the component, `element` being the top-most DOM element in the component.
   * `function onremove(element)` - invoked after the component has been removed from the DOM, `element` being the top-most DOM element in the component.

+    The event handlers are all invoked with the same `this`, within the lifetime of the component.
+This means you can store state between events.
 * `vdomFragment` - the vdom fragment to render as the component.
 * `renderFunction` - a function that returns a vdom fragment of the component.
 This allows the component to be returned from event handlers to be refreshed independently from the rest of the page.
 * `component` - a component which can be returned from any render function.
 With the `renderFunction` argument, this can be returned from an event handler to refresh just this component.